-Have you written down 3-5 keywords that describe your project or brand best?
+Here you can find a list of keywords that best describe a brand that might need elegant visual branding.
+Have you written down 3-5 keywords that best describe your project or brand?
 Can you find them all here?
-If yes, then Group 2 might be the one that best suits your project and it is time to start collecting ideas for your visuals.
-The very first step is to create a mood board: How To Make a Mood Board.
+If yes, then Group 2 might be the one that best suits your project, and it is time to start collecting ideas for your visuals.
+The first step is creating a mood board: How To Make a Mood Board.

 Read more about branding and marketing your business: